 Lazard is involved with various entities in the normal course of business that are VIEs and holds variable interests in such VIEs.
 Transactions associated with these entities primarily include investment management, real estate and private equity investments.
-Those VIEs for which Lazard was determined to be the primary beneficiary were consolidated in accordance with current accounting guidance.
-Those VIEs included company-sponsored venture capital investment vehicles established in connection with Lazard's compensation plans.
-In connection with the separation, Lazard Group transferred its general partnership interests in those VIEs to a subsidiary of LFCM Holdings.
-Lazard Group has determined that it is no longer the primary beneficiary with respect to those VIEs and, as a result, the Company no longer consolidates such VIEs.
+Those VIEs for which Lazard is determined to be the primary beneficiary are consolidated in accordance with the applicable accounting guidance.
+Those VIEs include company-sponsored venture capital investment vehicles established in connection with Lazard's compensation plans.